 - Exploring the beliefs and practices of Christianity as the main religious tradition in Great Britain.
-Students will consider the impact of Christianity on contemporary life, as well as British history. - Exploring the beliefs and teachings of Buddhism, with its foundations in a different continent and culture, to compare and contrast with Christianity.
-Also, to consider the lives and experiences of Buddhists within British society. - Discussion and debate of ethical and philosophical issues.
+Students will consider the impact of Christianity on contemporary life, as well as British history. - Exploring the beliefs and teachings of Islam, to compare and contrast with Christianity.
+Also, to consider the lives and experiences of Muslims within British society. - Discussion and debate of ethical and philosophical issues.
 For example, should animals be tested on?
 Should the legal limit for abortion be lowered?
 Is it ever right to go to war?
 Should there be the death penalty?
 Considering the 'Big Questions' like 'Does God exist?
 Is there life after death?
 Why is there suffering and evil? - Interpreting religious teachings and applying them to modern day scenarios.
 For example, how does a belief in the sanctity of life influence decisions about abortion, fertility treatments or euthanasia? - Formulating and expressing opinions.
 Exploring our own views, and those of others, to engage in the issues and questions that religion raises.
-To be able to vocalise and write down those views, from a religious or non-religious perspective.
+To be able to vocalise and write down those views, from a religious and non-religious perspective.